-If you don't have one already, an eBusiness strategy should be top of your list before making any decisions about expanding your business into cyberspace.
-Whilst this strategy is being developed you should also develop or update your business plan and consider your financial position (e.g. capital available, cashflow implications).
-If the right strategy is not developed and followed then your eBusiness solutions may work correctly but still fail to add any value to your business.
+If you don’t have one already, an e-Business strategy should be top of your list before making any decisions about taking your business online.
+Whilst this strategy is being developed you should also develop or update your business plan and consider your financial position (e.g. capital available, cash flow implications).
+If the right strategy is not developed and followed then your e-Business solutions may work correctly but still fail to add any value to your business.

 What are you trying to achieve and how can technology help?

 Are you hoping to increase sales and reach new markets through the use of online shops, e-mail marketing campaigns or using CRM tools?

 Are you planning to add new or improve your existing customer services using online help-desks, appointment booking, manuals and other information, electronic newsletters or providing electronic links to/from your suppliers/customers so they can expand their services.

 Is your mission to cut administration costs by adopting online payment systems, using the Internet for research and finding new suppliers or through better communication and more efficient processes?